microsoft/crescent-credentials/README.md

 a setup service, a browser extension client and client helper service, and a web server verifier. some external dependencies have been forked into this project; see the [NOTICE](./NOTICE.md) file for details

-*Disclaimer: This code has not beeen carefully audited for security and should not be used in a production environment.*
+*Disclaimer: This code has not been carefully audited for security and should not be used in a production environment.*

 # Setting up
 To setup the library, see the instructions in [`/circuit_setup/README.md`](./circuit_setup/README.md);